MechaSeb Admin

 The tracks are targeted to certain functions: Track one is for pitches, track two is for waveshape control, track three is for VCF control and track four is for VCA control.
 But they don't have to be used that way, they are just control signals, and you can route them anywhere in the patch.

-convert .MID files to the control signals, that is OK, but limits you to keyboard type phrases.
+I tried drawing the waveforms with Wave256, with little success.
+I tried a program to convert .MID files to the control signals, that is OK, but limits you to keyboard type phrases.

 What I needed was a way to record actual control signal from all the synths that I have ito the correct format time aligned on 4 channels.
 Just yesterday I succeded in getting such a system working.
 I can now record control signals from my ARP2600, 1603 sequencer, all of the Buchla stuff, Joysticks, JAGs, Steiner EVIs and anything else that makes a usable set of control voltage, then store them as musical control signals on 4 paralell tracks.